Programme information

 We put you in the driving seat – shaping your education from day one:

-• Flexible modules: personalise your course with a choice of elective modules
+- Flexible modules: personalise your course with a choice of special electives

 Optional Foundation year